Fact-checking night 1 of the Republican National Convention

 Rep. Marjorie Taylor Greene on Transgender Day of Visibility

-Rep. Marjorie Taylor Greene said while attacking Democrats in her convention speech Monday that “the establishment in Washington” held Transgender Day of Visibility on Easter this year.
+Greene said while attacking Democrats in her convention speech that “the establishment in Washington” held Transgender Day of Visibility on Easter this year.

 “They promised normalcy and gave us Transgender Visibility Day on Easter Sunday,” the Georgia Republican said.